 Summit Lodge, Sky Pilot Suspension Bridge

-Whistler during Delta
+Whistler during Covid

-Whistler during delta virus was a busy location, but the question of whether it was safe from covid-19 was not clear at the time.
+Whistler during covid virus was a busy location, but the question of whether it was safe from covid-19 delta variant was not clear at the time.
 Very few people were wearing masks indoors even though British Columbia was experiencing the highest number of covid-19 delta variant cases in Canada.
 We arrived in Whistler by traveling from Vancouver along the Sea to Sky Highway on August 17, 2021.
 We spent a wonderful afternoon near Squamish on the Sea to Sky Gondola, followed by two nights in Whistler.

 Sea to Sky Gondola, Howe Sound